-Aside from the fact that Moves will give you a cash advance based on all of your platform earnings, it seems like it’s a safer option than some of the alternatives out there.
+Aside from the fact that Moves will give you a cash advance based on all your earning deposits, it seems a safer option than some of the alternatives out there.

 For instance, there are payday loans that have high-interest rates and take back your entire loan in one lump sum payment, often leaving you needing to take out a loan with them once more just to make ends meet.

-Moves offers one low, simple fee that makes it easier for you to pay them back, and having weekly payments—which is how we get paid as gig workers—helps in the long run too.
+Moves offers one low, simple fee that makes it easier for you to pay them back, and having payments that match your earnings helps in the long run too.

-Moves also has a 10-week payment schedule to settle your cash advance instead of the regular 4-week (or less) payback periods that are commonly implemented by other payday loan or cash advance options.
+Moves also has a variable payment schedule to settle your cash advance instead of the regular 4-week (or less) payback periods that are commonly implemented by other payday loan or cash advance options.
 If you want and are able to pay it back in full sooner, you can do so at any time throughout your contract without penalty.
-You just fill out a form to complete your early payback.

 In addition to the cash advance, Moves is an excellent app for gig workers who work for multiple apps.
 It’s easy to quickly see how much you’ve earned so far across all of your platforms, and compare your earnings to previous weeks.